discretize/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 <Card title="When to use Order From Above">

 - If you use the 80% Boon Duration build use your <Skill id="45537"/> off cooldown
-- If you use the 30% Boon Duration build you will want to use your <Skill id="45537"/> whenever you see <Skill id="45970"/> on your bar
+- If you share <Boon name="Alacrity" /> with a <Specialization name="Specter" /> or <Specialization name="Mirage" /> you will need to pay attention to when you will need to share.
+Depending on their build, you may get away with only pressing <Skill name="ordersfromabove" /> in <Skill name="legendaryrenegadestance" />, but if <Boon name="Alacrity" /> is dropping you will have to press it more regularly.
 - If you use the 3rd build (Double Renegade) always use <Skill id="45537"/> during a <Skill id="41858"/> rotation

 <Warning>